artero/til/ruby/keynote-gem-concatenate-tags-with-rumble.md

 Keynote comes with a version of the gem [Rumble](https://github.com/judofyr/rumble), an HTML markup in Ruby.

-You can have problems with some Rais helpers that generate tags, like link_to in this cases you can use the `text` method followed with the tag helper
+You can have problems with some Rails helpers that generate tags, like link_to in this cases you can use the `text` method followed with the tag helper

 ```ruby